 Through its use of waterless dyeing, Adidas has halved its energy usage and reduced chemical components by 50%.
 The brand has also launched a series of innovative products, including a recyclable hoodie made from repurposed old cotton and NuCycl, and a biodegradable tennis dress.
 Meanwhile, its 100% recyclable shoe model is expected to hit the market in 2021.

 United by Blue is dedicated to producing sustainable fashion using renewable resources and natural material.
 In a pursuit to encourage people to consume less, the retail company places focus on producing products that will last longer and create less waste.
 Its next goal, however, is to eliminate single-use plastics from all its operations, including swift tags, packaging and even binder sleeves!

 A Certified B company, United by Blue has made it its mission to remove plastic waste from the oceans.
-With that promise, the company removes 1 pound of oceanic trash with every product purchased, totalling over 2 million pounds of trash removed to this day!
+With that promise, the company removes 1 pound of oceanic trash with every product purchased, totaling over 2 million pounds of trash removed to this day!

 13. Seventh Generation

 Seventh Generation is no ordinary brand.
 Its cleaning products use plant-based ingredients sourced from renewable sources and contain no synthetic fragrances or dyes that can harm water quality and biodiversity.
 On top of that, their products’ packaging is both recyclable and made from recycled products — a win-win.

 The company is dedicated to creating innovative products like its concentrated laundry detergent that requires 50% less water and 60% less plastic.
 As for its next green leap, Seventh Generation plans to make all its products and packaging using bio-based or post-consumer recycled content.